seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 React is a JavaScript library for building user interfaces.

-Without React, creating HTML dynamically is painful.
+Without React, creating dynamic HTML is possible, but it quickly becomes painful to manage.

-Imagine creating a list of blog posts using plain JavaScript.
+Imagine building a list of blog posts using plain JavaScript:

 ```html
 <div id="posts"></div>